 Mr. Green is a former Assistant U.S. Attorney for the District of Columbia and has practiced law in Washington, D.C., for more than 40 years.
 Throughout his career, he has taught civil and criminal trial practice at clinical programs sponsored by law schools, bar associations and the National Institute of Trial Advocacy, and he is a frequent lecturer and panelist at professional programs for lawyers conducted by organizations such as the American Bar Association and the American Law Institute.

 Mr. Green is a 1962 graduate of Dartmouth College and received his law degree from Yale University in 1965.
-He is a Fellow of the American College of Trial Lawyers, a past president of the Assistant United States Attorneys Association of Washington, D.C., as well as a member of the National Association of Criminal Defense Lawyers where he served as the initial Chairman of the Committee on Environmental Crime.
+He is a Fellow of the American College of Trial Lawyers and a past president of the Assistant United States Attorneys Association of Washington, D.C.
+He also served as the initial Chairman of the Committee on Environmental Crime of the National Association of Criminal Defense Lawyers.
 Mr. Green is also a former U.S. Army Captain and artillery battery commander and was attached to the 1st Air Cavalry Division in Vietnam.